zachfrancisco/CSARCH2-CS1/Ghub_pattern.md

 Briefly describe your project build (1–2 paragraphs).
 Mention: target use case (e.g., general-purpose desktop, gaming, programming, data science, etc.) and budget constraint.

 This build is a high-end intel based gaming pc.
 It uses the Intel Core i9-14900K processor with a modern MSI MAG Z790 motherboard.
 The CPU cooler is the Arctic Liquid Freezer II Pro which is a water cooler ensuring that the CPU is cooled at all times whether at idle or under stress.
 For the RAM it has 64GB DDR5 memory (2x32 6000Mhz), plenty of storage with 2 terabytes of NVME and 2 terabytes of SATA SSDs, enough for storing an ample amount of data while being blazingly fast for normal usage.
 With the speed of SSDs, particularly with the Western Digital SN850x, expect abnormally fast speeds, notably, in loading games.
 It also has a reliable 1000W 80+ platinum power supply from Corsair and is highly rated among those who've used it.
 For the graphics card, it uses an Zotac RTX 5080, which is capable of handling todays games in very high settings at 4k resolution due to having 16 GB of VRAM and various propriety NVIDIA software technologies such as Deep Learning Super Sampling (DLSS) and Frame Generation.
 Not only that, having an NVIDIA card gives you access to CUDA which could be very useful depending on the usecase (e.g. 3d modeling, Machine Learning, etc.).
 The Fractal North XL case and cooling fans keep everything running cool and quiet while also providing a rather stealthy look for a gaming computer.
-With a budget of 200,000 to 210,000 pesos, a computer of this class is possible as.
+With a budget of 200,000 to 210,000 pesos, a computer of this class is possible.

 Target use case: gaming